thedavecarroll/hugotest.thedavecarroll.com/content/powershell/questions-from-powershell-forums-user.md

 I had a concrete thing to do and a concrete outcome—did the new code work?

 Beyond daily tasks, you can be "assigned" tasks via code challenges.
-The [IronScripter][IronScripter] site, created by The Chairman, aka Jeff Hicks, provides frequent challenges most of which target beginner, intermediate, and advanced PowerShell concepts and techniques.
+The [IronScripter](https://ironscripter.us/) site, created by The Chairman, aka Jeff Hicks, provides frequent challenges most of which target beginner, intermediate, and advanced PowerShell concepts and techniques.
-I've taken many of the challenges and documented some of my processes and [solutions][IronScripterSolutions] while expounding on the lessons of the challenge.
+I've taken many of the challenges and documented some of my processes and [solutions](https://github.com/thedavecarroll/IronScripterSolutions) while expounding on the lessons of the challenge.

-Similarly, the yearly scripting/programming language agnostic [Advent of Code][AdventOfCode] is another site/event that I've participated in the challenges and learned quite a lot.
+Similarly, the yearly scripting/programming language agnostic [Advent of Code](https://adventofcode.com/) is another site/event that I've participated in the challenges and learned quite a lot.
 In 2021, I used the challenge to help me learn more about Python.

 >It's okay to say Python.
 It's far better to know many languages and when to use each for a given task.